Guide to filling in your application form

 - It may be used by reviewers to determine whether they will review the entire application.
 So make sure you provide enough information.

-- The headings to use are: Background, Abstract, Methods, How the results of this research will be used.
+- The headings to use are: Background, Aims, Methods, How the results of this research will be used.

 - It may be used for our website if application is successful.